 Awards applied to your account in excess of tuition and fee charges are refunded to you within UMGC and federally mandated time frames.
 In general, this refund process requires seven to 14 days from the date the credit balance is created on your account at UMGC.
-To receive funds in a more timely manner, you may also choose the direct deposit option by enrolling through MyUMGC otherwise a check will be prepared and mailed to you.
+To receive funds in a more timely manner, you may also choose the direct deposit option by enrolling through MyUMGC otherwise a check will be prepared and mailed to your preferred mailing address on file.